Prerequisites:

 Follow this guide to configure the Infisical CLI for each service that you wish to inject environment variables into; you’ll have to update the Dockerfile of each service.

-For each service you want to inject secrets into, set an environment variable called INFISICAL_TOKEN equal to a unique identifier variable.
+For each service you want to inject secrets into, set two environment variable called INFISICAL_MACHINE_IDENTITY_CLIENT_ID, and INFISICAL_MACHINE_IDENTITY_CLIENT_SECRET equal to the client ID and client secret of the machine identity(s) you created in the previous step.

-In the example below, we set INFISICAL_TOKEN_FOR_WEB and INFISICAL_TOKEN_FOR_API as the INFISICAL_TOKEN for the services.
+In the example below, we set two sets of client ID and client secret for the services.

 # Example Docker Compose file